 Currently I serve as the Spirit Committee Director, this committee is responsible for raising the experience of our players and parents.
 Over the last couple of years we have introduced Sno-King Spirit Gifts, this has included: Player Hoodies, Sno-King Helmet Sitckers, the Annual Commemorative Association Hockey Puck (coming up on our 4th year), Sno-King bumper stickers and this last year, water bottles for all of our 2016-2017 registratered players.
 I’ve also been the point person responsible for making Sno-King branded merchandise available to our players and parents.
 We’ve introduced our on-line store, our Kirkland Team Store and placed our products at the Sharper Edge in Renton.
 This includes a large selection of shirts, hoodies, hats and even Stride-Line footwear.
 I look forward to your support so that I can continue to serve the players and families of Sno-King Hockey.

-Doug Ross - Board Member (Vice-President's Class)
+Doug Ross - Board Member (Class 3 - Supporting Member of Director)

 Sustaining Member - Innocently enough in 2004 my Sno-King experience began when I was drafted to be the assistant coach on my son's 8U team.
 In 2006, I began supporting Sno-King by taking on the Tournament Director role when my son Daniel was a Squirt.
 That first year as the Tournament Director we scrambled to find enough teams to fill in the brackets.
 After successfully building up the program I stepped down from the Tournament Coordinator position in 2011.
 Our tournaments are now a financial success and fill up early in the season.
 Additionally, I will occasionally attend the PCAHA Pacific Coast Amateur Hockey Association meeting in British Columbia, the league or 14U and older Rep teams participate in.
 I also attend the PNAHA meetings every 4 months.
 It has been a pleasure to have coached Mite thru Midget house, State B, 18U Rep and High School Hockey teams for Sno-King, I am a Level 4 coach.